 What’s a hard credit inquiry?

-As we mentioned above, there are two types of credit inquiries: hard inquiries and soft inquiries.
+There are two types of credit inquiries: hard inquiries and soft inquiries.

 Hard inquiries are typically triggered when you apply for a loan or credit card and the lender checks your credit when making a decision on your application.